 - Check for element charge migration.
 Gas type elements ZP, CP, and VGA charges have a limited volume of constituents.
 The bulb temperature must be lower than the element or the bulb constituents can migrate into the element, causing the valve to throttle and close, causing high superheat.
 Warming the element with hot water can return the charge constituents to the bulb and return the superheat to normal.
 Long term, a change must be made to keep the element from getting colder than the bulb, or the thermostatic element can be changed to another type so charge migration does not occur.

 - Check for moisture.
-Water or a mixture of water and oil frozen in the valve port (or working parts of the valve) prevent proper operation.
+Water or a mixture of water and oil frozen in the valve port (or working parts of the valve) prevents proper operation.
 Since the valve is the first cold spot in the system, moisture will freeze here and restrict flow.
 A See-All Moisture Liquid indicator can identify a system with moisture issues.
 When moisture is present, the Catch-All filter-drier should be replaced.

 - Check for contaminants in the valve body.
 Restrictive dirt or foreign material such as copper oxide scale, metal chips, oil breakdown, sludge, etc. can be a problem.
 Conventional strainers allow some types of these materials through, ultimately obstructing the port of the TEV.